spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/create-azure-cluster.md

 4. Select the cluster you deployed to review its details page.
 Ensure the **Cluster Status** field contains the value **Running**.

-## Enable Autoscale for Azure IaaS Cluster
+## Enable Autoscale for Cluster

 Azure Autoscale allows you to provision nodes to support workload demand on your application.
 Within [Azure Portal](https://portal.azure.com/#home), you can scale out VMs to handle increases in load or scale in VMs when they are not needed.
 Azure VMs autoscale using a *virtual machine scale set*, which you create.
 The scale set serves as a virtual machine pool.
 For more information, review Microsoft's [Overview of Autoscale in Azure](https://learn.microsoft.com/en-us/azure/azure-monitor/autoscale/autoscale-overview).

 :::caution

-To use Custom Autoscale capability, the following applies regarding scale sets:
+To use Custom Autoscale capability, the following details apply with regard to scale sets:

-- Custom Autoscale requires the creation of a virtual machine scale set.
+- You must create a virtual machine scale set.
+To learn how, review Microsoft's [Create Virtual Machines in a Scale Set Using Azure Portal](https://learn.microsoft.com/en-us/azure/virtual-machine-scale-sets/flexible-virtual-machine-scale-sets-portal) guide.

-- Create the scale set within the same resource group you specified when you created the Azure cluster in Palette.
-To learn how to create a scale set, review [Create Virtual Machines in a Scale Set Using Azure Portal](https://learn.microsoft.com/en-us/azure/virtual-machine-scale-sets/flexible-virtual-machine-scale-sets-portal) Microsoft guide.
+- Ensure you create the scale set within the same resource group you specified during cluster creation in Palette.

 - When creating a scale set, ensure you specify the same Availability Zone (AZ) in the region you specified during cluster creation in Palette.